No time to read? Download the 4 Smart Habits for Successful Business free PDF now and bookmark the article for later.

 If the email marketing concept is new to you, or if you’ve been meaning to solidify a system for email marketing but you just haven’t gotten around to it, put it on your to-do list today.

-Connect an opt-in to your website to something like MailChimp, Constant Contact, Convert Kit, or Aweber.
+Connect an opt-in to your website to something like MailChimp, Constant Contact, Active Campaign, Convert Kit, or Aweber.
 Deliever value as you establish your company’s presence in the market and you'll be one step ahead as you continue to shape the other components of your marketing strategy.

 THE SOLUTION TO DEVELOPING AN EMAIL MARKETING LIST